arcan1s/ahriman/docs/faq/distributed.rst

 Delegate builds to remote workers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This setup heavily uses upload feature described above and, in addition, also delegates build process automatically to build machines.
-Same as above, there must be at least two instances available (``master`` and ``worker``), however, all ``worker`` nodes must be run in the web service mode.
+Same as above, there must be at least two instances available (**master** and **worker**), however, all **worker** nodes must be run in the web service mode.

 Master node configuration
 """""""""""""""""""""""""

-In addition to the configuration above, the worker list must be defined in configuration file (``build.workers`` option), i.e.:
+In addition to the configuration above, the worker list must be defined in configuration file (``${build:workers}`` option), i.e.:

 .. code-block:: ini